wexaris/rust-sciter/README.md

 ## Getting started:

-1. Download the [Sciter SDK](https://sciter.com/download/) and extract it somewhere.
+1. Download the [Sciter.TIS or Sciter.JS SDK](https://sciter.com/download/) and extract it somewhere.
 2. Add the corresponding target platform binaries to PATH (`bin.win`, `bin.osx` or `bin.lnx`).
 3. If you do not already have it installed, you need GTK 3 development tools installed to continue: sudo apt-get install libgtk-3-dev